debjitpaul/debjitpaul.github.io/_posts/2025-10-01-world-model.md

 ### Gap 2: Predicting Reality vs. Predicting Words

-World Models predict what will happen in reality.
+**World Models predict what will happen in reality**.
 A child's world model: "If I release this, it will fall."
 This prediction is tested against reality.
 When surprised (balloon floats), the model updates.

-LLMs predict what would be said about reality.
-They model P(next words | previous words), not P(outcomes | actions).
+**LLMs predict what would be said about reality**.
+They model P(next words \| previous words), not P(outcomes \| actions).
 When their linguistic prediction is wrong, they receive no feedback from reality—only more text descriptions, which themselves might be incorrect.

 Consider: